-During 2017 and 2016, participants could generally contribute up to 40% of their pretax annual compensation, as defined in the Plan.
+During 2018 and 2017, participants could generally contribute up to 40% of their pretax annual compensation, as defined in the Plan.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution retirement plans, as well as direct rollovers from individual retirement accounts or annuities.
 Participants direct the investment of their contributions into various investment options offered by the Plan with the exception of three frozen stock funds described below.
-Participants may not direct additional contributions into the frozen stock funds.
-At December 31, 2017, the Plan offered seventeen common /collective trust funds, seven corporate bond funds, fourteen mutual funds, one common stock fund which invests solely in Company stock, three frozen common stock funds which invest in outside companies and eighteen funds that are part of the Target My Retirement® investment program (see Note 2d for further discussion on the Target My Retirement® investment program) as investment options for participants.
+At December 31, 2018, the Plan offered sixteen common /collective trust funds, eight corporate bond funds, thirteen mutual funds, one common stock fund which invests solely in Company stock, three frozen common stock funds which invest in outside companies and eighteen funds that are part of the Target My Retirement® investment program (see Note 2d for further discussion on the Target My Retirement® investment program) as investment options for participants.
 The Plan has an employer match on the 401(k) plan whereby the Company will match \$0.375 on each \$1.00 contributed up to the first 6% of eligible earnings contributed to the Plan.
-The employer match for the years ending December 31, 2017 and 2016 was \$31,565,305 and \$30,376,613, respectively.
+The employer match for the years ending December 31, 2018 and 2017 was \$28,993,777 and \$31,565,305, respectively.
 The employer match is allocated to participants based on their chosen asset allocation.
 At the option of the Company's board of directors discretionary contributions may also be made by the Company.
-No discretionary contributions were made by the Company during the Plan years ended December 31, 2017 and 2016.
+No discretionary contributions were made by the Company during the Plan years ended December 31, 2018 and 2017.
 All Company contributions are participant directed.
 Contributions are subject to certain limitations established by the Internal Revenue Service.